Improved computational efficiency and stability when imputing censored covariates: Analytic and numerical approaches: Motivation

-Design-based approaches, like inverse probability weighting (IPW), can offer consistency in more situations than the complete case analysis with similar computational ease \citep{Lv2017}.
-However, as censored observations are still deleted in the analysis -- they contribute only to the estimation of the sampling weights -- IPW will be similarly inefficient.
-Augmented IPW (AIPW) can offer improved statistical efficiency, but its adoption for censored covariates is far behind that for missing and error-prone ones.
-To our knowledge, only \citet{Ahn2018} have proposed AIPW methods for censored covariates, and their approach is specific to an interval censored covariate in a time-to-event outcome model.
-Design-based methods offer a robust solution, as they just require estimating the weights, which can be done flexibly with nonparametric or semiparametric approaches.
+Design-based approaches, like inverse probability weighting (IPW), can offer consistency in more situations than the complete case analysis with similar computational ease \cite{MatsouakaAtem2020}.
+However, as censored observations are still deleted in the analysis, IPW will be similarly inefficient.
+Augmented IPW can offer improved statistical efficiency, but its adoption for censored covariates is far behind that for missing and error-prone ones.
+These design-based methods are robust, as they just require estimating the weights, which can be done with nonparametric or semiparametric approaches.